Political Science degree

 As an Arts student, you’ll choose your major at the end of first year.
 You’re encouraged to explore a second major in first year to discover potential new interests.

 You will also take an Arts First course in either the fall or winter term of your first year.
 Instead of going to a lecture hall, you and your classmates will work together to respond to an intriguing challenge.
-With only 25 students in each of the two first-year courses, you might address topics such as The Science of Happiness, Are We Erasing History?, Games and Culture, and Writing About Poems and Songs.
+With only 25 students in the class, you might address topics such as The Science of Happiness, Are We Erasing History?, Games and Culture, and Writing About Poems and Songs.

 You can choose to study Political Science through Honours Arts or Honours Arts and Business.